AB-UND-ZU/alive/README.md

 - Door needs empty layers to appear above player
 - <Terminal> only rerenders on reference frame changes, but does not listen to displayable entities
 - Animations mutate state and don't really animate things, maybe better called Sequences
+- Collecting items can disappear if animation is interrupted